Join

 What’s The Best Hand In 5 Card Draw?

-The best hand in 5 Card Draw is the Royal Flush.
-This hand consists of A, K, Q, J, and 10, all of the same suit.
-It is the highest-ranking hand in poker.
+The best possible hand is a Royal Flush, which consists of A, K, Q, J and 10 all of the same suit.
+This is very rare and beats every other hand ranking.

 *All values (Bet Levels, Maximum Wins etc.) mentioned in relation to these games are subject to change at any time.
 Game features mentioned may not be available in some jurisdictions.